 Read on for further details of this new law and to see if an exemption may apply to your rental property(ies).

 An important editorial note for property owners and voters: an earlier statewide rent control ballot measure, California Proposition 10, was defeated at the polls in November 2018 by 59 percent against and only 41 percent in favor.
-With that sound voter rejection of rent control in-hand, this rent control bill was nevertheless overwhelmingly passed by the California State Legislature consisting of a Democratic Party supermajority in both houses and the governor’s office.
+With that sound voter rejection of rent control in-hand, this rent control bill was nevertheless overwhelmingly passed by the California State Legislature consisting of a one-party supermajority in both houses and the governor’s office.

 This New Statewide Rent Control Has Two Key Components: 1) Caps Rental Increases; 2) Requires “Just Cause” For All Evictions